albertw1706/rna_seq_project_group_5/README.md

 Both files can also be obtained from the [Ensembl FTP website](https://www.ensembl.org/info/data/ftp/index.html) by downloading from the DNA FASTA section and Gene sets GTF section for the species Mus Musculus.

+Once the reference genome is downloaded, index the reference genome by running [index.slurm](scripts/QC/multi-qc.slurm), then run genome assembly with [run_map.sh](scripts/QC/multi-qc.slurm).
+(Note: [run_map.sh](scripts/QC/multi-qc.slurm) will loop over all samples and run the [map.slurm](scripts/QC/multi-qc.slurm) script to make sure all samples ran in parallel when working in a cluster)

+Next, convert the SAM files to BAM format, sort and then index each BAM files to prepare the files for the next step by running the [run_bam_sort_coordinate.sh](scripts/QC/multi-qc.slurm).
+Note: [run_bam_sort_coordinate.sh](scripts/QC/multi-qc.slurm) will loop over all samples and run the [bam_sort_coordinate.slurm](scripts/QC/multi-qc.slurm) script to make sure all samples ran in parallel when working in a cluster)

+## Read Alignment and Gene Count Quantification

 ## RNA-Seq Exploratory Data Analysis